on7lds/NextionDriver/README.md

    printh FF

 page (number) will be refreshed, that is : all __text__ fields for this page from the last time the page was shown, will be (re)sent to the display.
 Note: this will only be for fields which have a name in the range t0 ... t39

+* When there is a command
+    printh 2A
+    printh FD
+    printh (page)
+    printh (number)
+    printh FF
+    printh FF
+    printh FF

+the (number) last heard fields of (page) are sent.
+NB : __EXPERIMENTAL !__ (works with some flaws)
+For now : page __has to be 2__ and number <20
+The fiels will be sent and the fieldnames are prepended with 'LH(nr)'
+So: LH0t0 LH0t1 LH0t2 ...
+LH1t0 LH1t1 LH1t2 ...
+LH2t0 LH2t1 LH2t2 ...